News

 Posters For Cult Films We’ll Never Get To See

 Los Angeles-based graphic artist Fernando Reza imagines a series of posters for films that iconic directors like Hitchcock, Lynch, and Kubrick, were unable to bring to life.
 Kaleidoscope for instance, would have been Alfred Hitchcock’s prequel to Shadow of a Doubt.
 Hitchcock had filmed silent test footage for the film, which was going to be told from the murderer’s perspective, and feature enough sex and violence that the studio ultimately persuaded him not to make it.
-You can actually watch test footage here.
+You can read more about the project here.

 The following descriptions are taken from Fernando Reza’s website: